 1. Hairy Bittercress

 Hairy bittercress is a fast-spreading winter annual weed that begins germinating in the fall.
-It’s also one of the first weeds to flower in the spring, leading to unnecessary service requests if it’s not handled properly.
+It’s also one of the first weeds to flower in the spring, which can lead to an influx of service requests if it’s not controlled properly.

 Hairy Bittercress